 The Midas Mine is the largest known Au-Ag epithermal deposit along the Northern Nevada Rift (“NNR”), and is located in the Midas mining district, also known as the Gold Circle district.
 The Midas deposit consists of a series of complex steeply dipping, quartz-calcite-adularia precious metal veins hosted by volcanic and volcanoclastic rocks and locally contains mineral grades greater than ten ounces per ton (oz/ton) of gold.
 Gold mineralization occurs as electrum and is intimately associated with selenide and sulfide minerals.
-It belongs to a suite of middle Miocene low-sulfidation epithermal gold and silver mineralizing systems associated with magmatism and faulting along the NNR (Leavitt et al., 2004).
-The mineralization model at Midas is a shallow, low-sulfidation, vertically- and laterally-zoned, epithermal gold-silver system.
+It belongs to a suite of middle Miocene low-sulfidation epithermal gold and silver mineralizing systems associated with magmatism and faulting along the NNR.
+The mineralization model at Midas is a shallow, low-sulfidation, vertically and laterally zoned, epithermal gold-silver system.
 Rocks in the Midas district are primarily ash flow, air-fall and lithic tuffs, felsic plugs, volcanoclastic sediments and gabbroic sills and dikes.

 Gold and silver mineralization at Midas is hosted in several northwest-striking veins.
 The veins are divided into four principal groups based on their location and orientation.
 The two principal groups that host the majority of the Mineral Resources are the Main Veins and East Veins.
-The Main Veins dip easterly and are gold dominant, while the East Veins dip to the west and contain higher silver content than the Main Veins.
+The Main Veins dip easterly and are gold dominant, while the East Veins dip to the west and contain higher silver grades than the Main Veins.
 The Main Veins produced more than 2.2 million ounces of gold and 26.9 million ounces of silver between 1998 and 2013, principally from the Colorado Grande and Gold Crown Veins.
 Initial development and production from the East Veins began in 2012.
 The third group of veins is comprised of the Queen and Trinity Veins located to the south of the existing workings and south of the regional South Owyhee (SOW) Fault.
-They are defined by limited underground and surface drilling and there has been no mine production from them to date.
-The Queen Vein and Trinity Vein systems are included in the overall Mineral Resource estimate and represent high-priority, near-mine exploration targets.
-The fourth group of veins are west of the Main Vein system and includes the Link and Midas Trend Veins.
-Like the southern vein group, these veins have yet to be delineated from underground; no Mineral Resources are carried on these veins.
+They are defined by limited underground and surface drill holes and there has been no mine production from them to date.
+The fourth group of veins is west of the Main Vein system and includes the Link and Midas Trend Veins.
+Like the southern vein group, these veins have yet to be mined from underground.

 The Midas Mine is located on the southeast flank of the Snowstorm Mountain range near the eastern margin of the NNR structural domain, hosted in a bimodal suite of volcanic rocks.
 Several other structurally controlled, epithermal precious-metal vein deposits are hosted in similar Miocene-age volcanic rocks along the NNR, including Hecla’s Fire Creek Project, and Newmont’s Mule Canyon Mine (“Mule Canyon”).
 These mineral deposits occur along the NNR and share similar mineralization characteristics, including epithermal textures and trace-elements, locally high-grade Au and Ag, mid-Miocene ages of mineralization (15.1-15.6 Ma) and close temporal association with the Miocene host rocks.